 As part of the Healthy Washington plan, Age Friendly Seattle is producing all events virtually in 2021: on the first and third Thursday of every month** at 10:30 a.m.
 Pacific Time.
 See Calendar for current speakers and other details.
 Click the blue button below to join this week’s live event; the green button has detailed instructions and dial-in info.
-Scroll down for program descriptions and previous episodes. **No event on 1/7 or 12/16.
-Special events on other days.
-Join us on 1/21/21 to hear about the work of The Seattle Public Library Foundation 😃
+Scroll down for program descriptions and previous episodes. **No event on 12/16.
+Meet Seattle Office of Housing Director Emily Alvarado on 4/15 in recognition of Fair Housing Month.

 Click the icon in the top right of the embedded YouTube playlist, below – to select a previous episode.
 The auto-captioning in Arabic, Chinese, English, Korean, Russian, Spanish, and Vietnamese** is available live and on YouTube!
 If you subscribe to our channel and click the bell, you’ll be notified when new videos are uploaded! **Languages subject to change.